 Image Source: Experian

 Human error: It is one of the major data health problems.
 Many of the processes require manual input of data, and this can cause errors.
 The errors get worse if those inputting data have no technical knowledge.
-Lack of knowledge on what value to input in what field will lead to useless information.
+Knowledge of what value to input in what field will lead to useful information.
 Such information is then passed on to the rest of the organization.

 Incomplete data: This is data that’s been left blank.
 Without it, some of the functions in the marketing and sales department will not work efficiently.

-Duplicate data: Duplicating customer records or products leads to high costs to the company.
+Duplicate data: Duplicating customer records or products leads to high costs for the company.
 An excess in inventory, for example, can hamper procurement decisions.

 Incorrect data: This kind of data occurs when, during input, the creation of values outside of a valid range happens.
 It could also be due to variations in spelling, typos, formatting problems, and transpositions.
 Incorrect data results in the wrong interpretation of data.